mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

 * Priority: select priority level from one of the 5 levels available (Lowest, Low, Normal, High, Highest).
 * Contact: select the L10n driver in charge of the project, probably yourself.
 * External Resources: provide links to external resources like l10n preview environment.
 You need to enter the name and the URL for each resource.
 You can also pick one of the predefined names: Development site, Production site, Development build, Production build, Screenshots, Language pack.
-* Visibility: determines if the project is visible to the selected users.
+* Visibility: determines who can access the project.
 Pontoon supports the following visibility types:
   * private (default) - only administrators can access the project.
   * public - the project is visible for everyone.